Tuition & Financial Aid

 There are a variety of scholarships, grants, and fellowships available for advanced degree applicants.

-The Miles and Nancy Rubin Loan Repayment Assistance Program provides financial aid to graduates who pursue public interest or government service careers.
+Stanford Law School's Miles and Nancy Rubin Loan Repayment Assistance Program provides financial aid to graduates who pursue public interest or government service careers.